 David Carpenter joined the Marines in 1949 in England.
-He was a Marine for 7 years.
+He was a Marine for seven years.
 During WWII, his father was stationed in Scotland helping to run a military hospital.
-David Carpenter’s brother was in the Royal Artillery and the Fleet Air Arm to support the Allied war effort.
-David Carpenter volunteered for the Marines in 1949 because he didn’t want to go into the Army or Royal Air Force.
-Training was difficult because if you were not strong enough to be in the Marines, you would be back-squaded and this really motivated David Carpenter to stay in 561 squad.
-During his training, he had to crossing rivers on ropes, do 9 mile speed marches, rock climbing, and 13 mile training with only a compass.
+His brother was in the Royal Artillery and the Fleet Air Arm to support the Allied war effort.
+He volunteered for the Marines in 1949 because he did not want to go into the Army or Royal Air Force.
+He recalls that training was difficult because if you were not strong enough to be in the Marines, you would be back-squaded, and this really motivated him to stay in 561 squad.
+During his training, he had to cross rivers on ropes, do nine mile speed marches, rock climbing, and thirteen mile training with only a compass.
 Once he entered the commando operations in Korea, his job was maintaining weapons to help defeat the Chinese.

 The Green Berets

-David Carpenter participated in extreme exercises that he had to do while in commando training.
-If a trainee didn't pass the test, they were thrown out of the Marines.
-Training included cliff climbing, 9 mile speed marches, a 30 mile trek with a 70 pound back pack, and crossing rivers on ropes.
-After surviving this training, they were awarded the green berets which signified that they had passed the All Arms Commando Course.
+David Carpenter participated in extreme exercises while in commando training.
+He recalls how if a trainee did not pass the test, he would be thrown out of the Marines.
+Training included cliff climbing, nine mile speed marches, a thirty mile trek with a seventy pound backpack, and crossing rivers on ropes.
+After surviving this training, they were awarded the Green Berets which signified that they had passed the All Arms Commando Course.

 Korean War Reinforcements